 - Characterise the type, distribution and condition of biodiversity values that could be impacted by the project, including native vegetation, terrestrial and aquatic habitat and habitat corridors or linkages.
 This should include identifying and characterising any ephemeral wetlands/ habitat for threatened species, groundwater dependent ecosystems and communities listed under the EPBC Act and/or FFG Act.
-This should also include characterising the use of the site by birds and bats. - Identify the potential for and presence of roosting, breeding and foraging sites for the Southern Bent-wing Bat and Grey-headed Flying-fox within movement distances from the project site. - Identify Brolga breeding and flocking sites within movement distances from the project site. - Identify the presence or likely presence of any species or communities listed under the EPBC Act and/or FFG Act that could be impacted by the project, as well as any declared weeds, pathogens or pest animals. - Identify the presence or likely presence of any important populations of threatened species listed under the EPBC Act and/or FFG Act, as described in relevant conservation advices and national recovery plans, and how any important populations may be impacted by the project. - Characterisation of the existing environment is to be informed by relevant databases, literature (and published data) and appropriate targeted and/or seasonal surveys and modelling of the potential and actual presence of threatened species and communities consistent with Commonwealth and state survey guidelines, conservation advices and threatened species recovery plans.
-Where surveys do not identify a listed species or community, but past records and/or habitat analysis suggest that it may occur, a precautionary approach to the further investigation and assessment of its occurrence should be applied.

-Characterise existing threatening processes, including those listed under the FFG Act and/or EPBC Act, that are likely to be present and could potentially be exacerbated by the project.
+This should also include characterising the use of the site by birds and bats. - Identify the potential for and presence of roosting, breeding and foraging sites for Curlew Sandpiper and relevant raptors (in particular Black Falcon) within movement distances from the project site. - Identify any Brolga breeding and flocking sites within movement distances from the project site. - Identify the presence or likely presence of any species or communities listed under the EPBC Act and/or FFG Act that could be impacted by the project, such as the Plains Mallee Box Woodlands of the Murray Darling Depression, Riverina and Naracoorte Coastal Plain Bioregions, Natural Grasslands of the Murray Valley Plains, and Buloke Woodlands of the Riverina and Murray-Darling Depression Bioregions, as well as any declared weeds, pathogens or pest animals. - Identify the presence or likely presence of any important populations of threatened species listed under the EPBC Act and/or FFG Act, as described in relevant conservation advice and national recovery plans, and how any important populations may be impacted by the project. - Characterisation of the existing environment is to be informed by relevant databases, literature (and published data) and appropriate targeted and/or seasonal surveys and modelling of the potential and actual presence of threatened species and communities consistent with Commonwealth and state survey guidelines, conservation advice and threatened species recovery plans.
+Where surveys do not identify a listed species or community, but past records and/or habitat analysis suggest that it may occur, a precautionary approach to the further investigation and assessment of its occurrence should be applied. - Characterise existing threatening processes, including those listed under the FFG Act and/or EPBC Act, that are likely to be present and could potentially be exacerbated by the project.

-- Assess the direct and indirect effects of the project and feasible alternatives on native vegetation, listed ecological communities, and listed threatened, migratory and other protected flora species. - Assess the direct and indirect effects of the project and feasible alternatives, on listed threatened, migratory and other protected fauna species under the EPBC Act and/or FFG Act, including, but not limited to, Brolga, Greyheaded Flying-fox, White-throated Needletail, Black Falcon and Southern Bent-wing Bat through collisions with turbines and/or overhead powerlines. - Assess the direct and indirect effects of the project, including access roads and transmission lines, on biodiversity values, including: - 0 direct removal of individuals or destruction of habitat; - disturbance or alteration of habitat conditions (e.g., habitat fragmentation, severance of wildlife corridors 0 or habitat linkages, changes to water quantity or quality, changes to wetland function, fire hazards etc.); - on the ability of wetlands to support listed species and communities; 0 - on the health and viability of groundwater dependent ecosystems; 0 - threats to mortality of listed threatened fauna; and 0 - the presence and potential spread of any declared weeds, pathogens and pest animals within and in the 0 vicinity of the project area. - Assess the potential cumulative effects on listed species of fauna, in particular, but not limited to, Brolga, Greyheaded Flying-fox, White-throated Needletail, Black Falcon and Southern Bent-wing Bat from the project in combination with other nearby approved or operating wind energy facilities.
+- Assess the direct and indirect effects of the project and feasible alternatives on native vegetation, listed ecological communities, and listed threatened, migratory and other protected flora species. - Assess the direct and indirect effects of the project and feasible alternatives, on listed threatened, migratory and other protected fauna species under the EPBC Act and/or FFG Act, through collisions with turbines and/or overhead powerlines proposed as part of the project. - Assess the direct and indirect effects of the project, including access roads and transmission lines, on biodiversity values, including: - o direct removal of individuals or destruction of habitat; - o disturbance or alteration of habitat conditions (e.g., habitat fragmentation, severance of wildlife corridors - o habitat linkages, changes to water quantity or quality, changes to wetland function, fire hazards etc.); - o on the ability of wetlands to support listed species and communities; - \circ on the health and viability of groundwater dependent ecosystems; - threats to mortality of listed threatened fauna; and - the presence and potential spread of any declared weeds, pathogens and pest animals within and in the vicinity of the project area. - Assess the potential cumulative effects on relevant listed species of fauna from the project in combination with other nearby approved or operating wind energy facilities.
 Planned projects are also to be considered where possible.